 Plant a Pink Breast Cancer Garden and Show Your Support

 For many of us, October can be a tough month.
 While Halloween seems to dominate most people's minds, breast cancer has stolen many of our hearts.
 Whether you have a loved one who survived or one who was taken too soon, planting a pink garden is a lovely tribute to them.
-These pink flowers bloom in October and what a lovely way to say "I'm here for you."
+These pink flowers bloom in October and they're a lovely way to say, "I'm here for you."